Introduction to Array in Unix

 Similarly, you can iterate over an array using a while loop as well.

-Bash Shell permits the array operations on the variables as well without the variables being explicitly declared as an array.
-Let us look at the example to have a better understanding of the above statement.
+Bash Shell also permits the array operations on the variables without the variables being explicitly declared as an array.
+Let us look at the example to understand the above statement better.

 Code: